-How Long You Should Keep Tax Returns
+How Long Should You Keep Tax Returns?

-How Long You Should Keep IRS Returns
+How Long Should You Keep IRS Returns?

 It's generally three years from the date the tax return was actually filed for federal returns, or three years from the April 15 deadline if the return was filed before the deadline.
-But special time limits pertain to certain scenarios, such as if you underreported your income, failed to file a return at all, or if you've claimed a tax deduction that you're not actually entitled to.
+Special time limits pertain to certain scenarios, however, such as if you underreported your income, failed to file a return at all, or if you've claimed a tax deduction that you're not actually entitled to.

-The IRS indicates that they can go back longer than three years to audit a return if they find a "substantial error."
+The IRS indicates that it can go back longer than three years to audit a return if they find a "substantial error."
 It says that it "usually" doesn't go back longer than six years, however.

 Keeping State Tax Returns

 Each state has its own statutes of limitations on audits.
 Many states follow the federal time period of three years, but others have longer time periods.